Constructive criticism

 More constructive

-This gives them the opportunity to correct their statement and possibly remember what you actually said or didn’t say.
+This question gives them the chance to correct their statement and possibly remember what you said or didn’t say.
 What they call gossip might be what you feel is just a conversation.
-Setting the record straight, rather than accusing them of lying is more constructive.
+It’s more constructive to set the record straight, rather than to accuse them of lying.

 Take action

-As you might notice, constructive feedback sounds considerably more positive to the listener.
+You might notice constructive feedback sounds considerably more positive to the listener.
 When comments are negative in tone and sound more like scolding than guiding, people can feel disrespected and are less likely to change their behaviour.
 You can build mutually respectful relationships by maintaining a constructive approach.

-Going forward, practice providing constructive criticism until it becomes a habit.
+Going forward, practice giving constructive criticism until it becomes a habit.

 Additional resources

-Body language awareness.
-Effective communication isn’t limited to the words we say.
-Our non-verbal communication includes body language, tone of voice, eye contact and facial expressions.
+• Body language awareness.
+Learn how non-verbal communication – like body language, tone of voice, eye contact and facial expressions – is as important as our words in effective communication.

-Communicating with clarity.
-Learn how to adjust the intensity with which you communicate to improve your ability to clearly get your message across.
+• Communicating with clarity.
+Learn how to adjust the intensity with which you communicate to improve getting your message across clearly.